1. Home

 AM: Elizabeth Bay is one of the few places from Galapagos Archipelago in which landing is forbidden.
 This happens because there is not a single place to stay in, and also to preserve the natural species of plants and animals living there.
 However, you can swim and play some water sports as a gift.
 Animals will be happy to welcome you to this water paradise

-PM: After lunch, the next excursion is at the foot of Alcedo Volcano, south of Tagus Cove, is Urbina Bay, one of the best and the most recent example of geological uplift in the Galapagos.
+Lying at the foot of Alcedo Volcano, south of Tagus Cove, is Urbina Bay, one of the best and the most recent example of geological uplift in the Galapagos.
 Uplifts occur when the molten materials beneath the surface shifts.
 In 1954 the shoreline was uplifted by nearly 15 feet (4 meters).
 The coastline was driven 3/4 of a mile further out to sea, exposing giant coral heads and stranding marine organisms on what was now on shore.
+A Disney film crew visited the site shortly afterwards and discovered skeletons of sharks, sea turtles and lobsters unable to find the ocean from the rapidly rising land.
+Schools of fish were found stranded in newly formed tide pools.
+Boulder sized coral heads can be seen near the area that once was the beach.
+The uplifting of Urbina Bay was followed by an eruption of Alcedo a few weeks later.

 Nemo II - Northern Islands